 “Casting all your care upon Him, for He cares for you.”

 The word “care” here means anxiety.
 This is anxiety in the bad sense.
 Anxiety is a form of fear, a fear of the unknown.
-This is the kind of fear that puts a person suspended between two points.
+This kind of fear puts a person suspended between two points.
 Will the bad thing happen or the good thing?
 It is a fear of the unknown.
-“Care” is a compound of two words: split, mind.
-“Care” then splits the mind, and the splitting of the mind results in anxiety.
-Anxiety may be said to divide the mind: “Will the bad happen, or will the good happen to me?”
+“Care” is a compound of two words: split and mind.
+“Care” then splits the mind, and splitting the mind results in anxiety.
+Anxiety divides the mind: “Will the bad happen, or will the good happen to me?”
 If we allow ourselves to think in different directions at the same time, we lose focus and concentration.
 Anxiety draws us in different directions, leaving us in a kind of suspension.
 This state distracts us from God.

 The New Testament uses “anxiety” both in a good sense meaning “godly concern,” and in a bad sense meaning “worry or anxiety.”
 Paul exercised the good sense of “care” in his concern for the churches that he founded,

 “Besides the other things, what comes upon me daily: my deep concern for all the churches” (2 Corinthians 11:28).

 Martha expressed the bad sense of the word “care” when Jesus came for a visit,